Rumid98/maze_searching/README.md

-# maze_searching
+# Snake Game
-A maze searching for comit
+Make a snake game for Comit site's minigame.